Drag queen: South Africa

 Drag in South Africa emerged in the 1950s in major cities such as Johannesburg and Cape Town.
-It started in the form of underground pageants which created a safe space for members of the LGBTQ community in Apartheid South Africa, where people could be punished by law for being gay.
-Being gay wasn't legalized in South Africa until 1998, so pageants, such as the famous Miss Gay Western Cape, did not become official until the late 1990s.
+It started in the form of underground pageants which created a safe space for members of the LGBTQ+ community in Apartheid South Africa, where people could be punished by law for being gay.
+Being gay was not legalized in South Africa until 1998, so pageants, such as the famous Miss Gay Western Cape, did not become official until the late 1990s.

-Today, homophobia is still incredibly rampant in South Africa, and drag queens face the threat of violence by being openly gay.
-Furthermore, there isn't even the right language to explore queerness as there is no word for it in Xhosa, one of the indigenous languages of South Africa.
+Discrimination against drag is widespread in South Africa, and drag queens face the threat of violence because of being openly gay.
+Furthermore, there is not language to explore queerness in Xhosa, one of the indigenous languages of South Africa.

+Taiwan

+In 1994, entertainer Cai Tou established the male-to-female cross-dressing "Hongding Yiren (Chinese)" (Red-Top Artists) singing and dancing troupe, inspired by the ladyboy cabaret shows in Thailand.

+In 1998, the Public Television Service program "Fruity Ice Cream (Chinese)" featured the character "Grandma Fruit" (Sui Guo Nai Nai) in male-to-female cross-dressing; this character became a staple on television.

+The introduction of Taiwanese drag culture began with the underground "Paradise Party" in the 1990s.
+This party served as the starting point for Taiwan's first generation of local drag queens while the rights of the gay community were still limited.
+Following the end of Paradise Party, the development of drag culture in Taiwan stagnated between approximately 1990 and 2010.

+In 2006, Alvin (the "Drag Grandma") opened the bar "Café Dalida" in Ximending, and began regularly inviting drag queens to perform.
+In the 2010s, Taiwan saw the emergence of two new underground parties: "Werk party" and "Cum party"."
+These parties became the staging grounds for Taiwan's new generation of local drag queens, such as Nymphia Wind.